NikolausBerl/UDACITY_Collaboration_And_Competition_Project/report.md

 One new and sucessful algorithm (from 2018) is the "Multi-Agent-Actor-Critic for Mixed Cooperative-Competitive Environments" algorithm, in short MADDPG.
-As recommended in the Udacity-Course, I implemented my solutiln by following the MAADDG-Algorithm according to the arxiv-science-paper [1706.02275](https://arxiv.org/pdf/1706.02275.pdf)
+As recommended in the Udacity-Course, I implemented my solution by following the MAADDG-Algorithm according to the arxiv-science-paper [1706.02275](https://arxiv.org/pdf/1706.02275.pdf)

 MADDP is an extension of the Actor-Critic-Policy-Gradient methode (DDPG).